What is Shrink Wrap

 The size of the shrink wrap industry has grown exponentially over the years and is still growing at a rapid pace.
 The story that began with an accidentally made substance has now evolved into an industry producing 700,000 tons of material every year.

 Shrinkwrap is a protective wrapping for material or goods using a transparent plastic film.
 This film is then coiled around an item and shrunk via heat.
 After a perfect wrapping of a package, the item handlers apply heat that shrinks the film around the packaging, making it a tight-fitting sealed packaging.

 The final packaged product is also known as a shrink package.
-A polymer-based plastic sheet is the most common material of choice when it comes to the shrink wraps.
-The most common shrink wrap used is a polyolefin, as it is available in varieties of thickness, strength, clarity, and shrink ratios.
+A polymer-based plastic sheet is the most common material of choice when it comes to shrinking wraps.
+The most common shrink wrap used is polyolefin, as it is available in varieties of thickness, strength, clarity, and shrink ratios.

 Other materials include PVC, Polypropylene, and Polyethylene.
 For applying heat, operators may use handheld (gas or electric) heat guns or pass the packaged item through a heat tunnel on a conveyor belt.